-- The Finance/Financial Aid office - Will administer the student's tuition in accordance with the option chosen.
+- The Finance/Financial Aid office will: - Administer the student's tuition in accordance with the option chosen.
 Should the student elect option 1, 2, or 3, any applicable tuition will be billed to the student.
 A deferred payment plan may be available.
-Where applicable, Meal Plan charges will be prorated from the date the student takes leave of the college. - May adjust or remove all financial assistance if the student elects' option 3 according to federal and state guidelines. - o Will notify the student's lending institution if they have borrowed a federal student loan - o Will forward a copy of the student's "order to active military service" papers to the student's lenders. - o Will notify the VA of enrollment changes within 30 days - The academic advisor will - o Process the withdrawal, as applicable, according to current Withdrawal Policies and Procedures. - o Notify all pertinent departments and attach orders of the student's call to active duty or training.

-- Withdraw students from any subsequent semester courses in which they are pre-registered. - o Process the selected option according to policy and retain the supporting paperwork. - The registrar will - o Process any incomplete grades given for the semester according to the Incomplete Grade policy. - Note on the transcript that the student is inactive due to a call to active military service.
+Where applicable, Meal Plan charges will be prorated from the date the student takes leave of the college. - o May adjust or remove all financial assistance if the student elects' option 3 according to federal and state guidelines. - o Notify the student's lending institution if they have borrowed a federal student loan - o Forward a copy of the student's "order to active military service" papers to the student's lenders. - o Notify the VA of enrollment changes within 30 days - The student success advisor will: - o Process the withdrawal, as applicable, according to current Withdrawal Policies and Procedures. - o Notify all pertinent departments and attach orders of the student's call to active duty or training. - o Withdraw students from any subsequent semester courses in which they are pre-registered. - o Process the selected option according to policy and retain the supporting paperwork. - The registrar will: - o Process any incomplete grades given for the semester according to the Incomplete Grade policy. - o Note on the transcript that the student is inactive due to a call to active military service.